Atal Bihari Vajpayee: 2002 Gujarat violence

-2002–2004
+Later years

-In late 2002 and 2003 the government pushed through economic reforms.
+In late 2002 and 2003 the government pushed through economic reforms.Vajpayee's economic reforms and national renewal has been described well by Gurcharan Das.
 The country's GDP growth exceeded 7% every year from 2003 to 2007, following three years of sub-5% growth.
 Increasing foreign investment, modernisation of public and industrial infrastructure, the creation of jobs, a rising high-tech and IT industry and urban modernisation and expansion improved the nation's international image.
 Good crop harvests and strong industrial expansion also helped the economy.

 In May 2003, he announced before the parliament that he would make one last effort to achieve peace with Pakistan.
 The announcement ended a period of 16 months, following the 2001 attack on the Indian parliament, during which India had severed diplomatic ties with Pakistan.
 Although diplomatic relations did not pick up immediately, visits were exchanged by high-level officials and the military standoff ended.
 The Pakistani President and Pakistani politicians, civil and religious leaders hailed this initiative as did the leaders of the United States, Europe and much of the world.
-In July 2003, Prime Minister Vajpayee visited China, and met with various Chinese leaders.
+In July 2003, Prime Minister Vajpayee visited China and met with various Chinese leaders.
 He recognised Tibet as a part of China, which was welcomed by the Chinese leadership, and which, in the following year, recognised Sikkim as part of India.
 China–India relations improved greatly in the following years.